Review: “Smarter Government: How to Govern for Results in the Information Age,” by Martin O’Malley

 a game of timing, character and chance, but effective

-.
+governance is a science.
 No wonder I became enamored with BayStat—it is

 because I love science!